Few things have as big an impact on the quality of your final mix as EQ. And few things are harder to EQ right than

 You can ascribe this to the nature of vocal performances.
 Unlike a guitar, there is no standardized tuning for vocals.
 Two people can sing the same song in entirely different ways (both of which will have to be EQed differently).

-Throw in differences in microphones, the recording room’s acoustics, and small variables such as distance from the mic, and you can see why EQing vocals is so hard.
+Throw in differences in microphones, the recording room’s acoustics, and small variables such as distance from the mic, and you can see why EQing vocals are so hard.

 But it doesn’t have to be that way.
 While getting the vocals perfect can take years of practice (or faster with online singing lessons), you can get a reasonably strong mix by following a few basic steps, which I’ll share below.

 Step #1: Remove All Harsh Frequencies